ElHaydo/ChockaList/README.md

 Chocalist is an opinionated way of managing tasks which embraces uncertainty, fast-planning, and adaptability.
 "Progress happens faster for those who measure".
 Chocalist encourages a check, measure and adapt approach to productivity.

+New to development?
+Feel free to message the author about your interest and we can work together to help improve your coding skills.